thatg33khub/dockarr_stack/README.md

 - transmission for torrents

 The clients are:
+- jellyseerr to manage requests
 - radarr for movies
 - sonarr for TV shows
 - lidarr for music
 - bazarr for movie subtitles
-- jackett to enable search on torrent sites
+- jackett and nzbhydra2 to enable search on torrent sites

 Watchtower will automatically update all the containers